SherlockPsy/Life/TOTAL_PLAN.md

 - No IDs
 - No priority
 - No decay
+- No “thread manager” component

 3. Rereading
-Agents may surface any plausible matter.
+Agents may surface any plausible matter from written continuity.

 ================================================================================
 EXECUTION CANON — MILESTONE 10 — PEOPLE CHANGE OVER TIME